Sea Trout Flies

 Nevertheless, it would seem logical, most of the time, to

-offer them a tenuous representation of something which they
+offer the sea trout a tenuous representation of something

-will recognise as food, behaving in a manner which the sea
+which they will recognise as food, behaving in a manner

 For me this generally means fishing a fly which represents a